 Quantitative Research Programmes

 Online quantitative research programmes are the perfect tool to verify qualitative consumer research findings.
-A large numbers of respondents can be questioned through online surveys with responses scored automatically.
+This allows large numbers of respondents to be questioned through online surveys with responses scored automatically.

 Straw Poll and Vox Pops Research Programmes

 Ad-hoc straw poll and Vox Pop street video interviews are a useful starting point and their speed of implementation, low cost and high visual impact make them invaluable.

 Collectively, these methods provide the foundation for the strategic direction of a product concept, incorporating brand positioning, proposition and essence.